DarkGhostHunter/Larapass/README.md

 * **If a user loses his device, can he register a new device?**

 Yes, just send him a signed email to register a new device with secure attestation and assertion routes.
-That's up to you.
+You can [use these recovery helpers](#6-set-up-account-recovery-optional).

 > To blacklist a device, use `disableDevice()` in the user instance.
 That allows the user to re-enable it when he recovers the device.